 Watchful waiting

-- If you do have treatment at any point, it will usually aim to control the cancer and manage any symptoms rather than cure it.
+- If you do have treatment at any point, it will usually aim to control the cancer and manage symptoms, rather than cure it.

 Active surveillance